yasiupl/EMSS-25_Satellite-technologies_LAB1/SCENARIOS.md

   * **Sensor(s):**
       * Optical: Telescope with a specific field of view for object detection.
       * Radar (optional, conceptual): Radar with a defined range and "field of regard."
   * **Visualization Tasks:** Show how the satellite's sensor can scan space for objects.
 What are the challenges in detecting small objects?
 Which orbits are the most "crowded"?
-(This last question may require additional information or a simplified representation of the debris population in VTS, if possible).

 -----